MaiAbdulhamid/Udacity-Full-Stack-Development-Track/README.md

   </p>
   ```
   ### 1.16- Practice — Implied close tags
-  - Without the closing</p> tag, the browser will still close the element automatically—but not until it sees the next p element starting.
+  - Without the closing <code>p</code> tag, the browser will still close the element automatically—but not until it sees the next <code>p</code> element starting.
 So all of the text up until that point gets included in the contents of the blue p element.
-  - With li and p, the browser can figure out where to close the element.
+  - With <code>li</code> and <code>p</code>, the browser can figure out where to close the element.
 But with an element like strong, there's no way for the browser to know where you want the emphasis to stop!
-  - The br element is a void element— it doesn't have any contents (unlike p, which does have contents!).
+  - The <code>br</code> element is a void element— it doesn't have any contents (unlike <code>p</code>, which does have contents!).
   ### 1.17- Web addresses
   - URL: Uniform Resource Locator.
     - Uniform: Standerized